licvol/Profiling-Fake-News-Spreaders-Pan/README.md

      7z e tfidfEn.7z
      7z e tfidfEs.7z
-In windows or others you can use any .7z unpacking software.
+In windows you can use any .7z unpacking software.

 # Dataset
 For the dataset you can refer to this website: https://pan.webis.de/data.html .The data is also shared in zenodo: https://zenodo.org/record/4039435#.X28orYbjLVQ